terraform-ibm-modules/terraform-ibm-powervs-sap/solutions/sap-ready-to-go/module/README.md

-# Power Virtual Server for SAP HANA example to create SAP prepared PowerVS instances from IBM Cloud Catalog
+# Power Virtual Server for SAP SYSTEM MODULE

-The Power Virtual Server for SAP HANA example automates the following tasks:
+The Power Virtual Server for SAP module automates the following tasks:

 - Creates and configures one PowerVS instance for SAP HANA that is based on best practices.
 - Creates and configures multiple PowerVS instances for SAP NetWeaver that are based on best practices.